Commands (commands

 12

-If you are looking to have your localized command names and descriptions bundle inside your .ftl
+If you are looking to have your localized command names and descriptions bundled inside your .ftl

-files, you could make use of the following idea:
+files, you could make use of the following approach:

 function addLocalizations(command: Command) {